 Color television became available to consumers just 60 years ago.
 The first cell phone came into being just 30 years ago.
 Our cell phones have been able to connect to the Internet for just 15 years.
 And just within the past 2 years, mobile Internet access has passed desktop Internet access – we’re online on our phones more than we are on our computers.
-That’s a lot of change in a very short amount of time.
+That’s a lot of technological change in a very short amount of time.
 Of course, businesses have to adapt to keep up.
 If you didn’t grow up around technology like the millennial generation, how can you adopt the latest technology trends to help run your business more efficiently?

-The key, as with many things in life, is keeping an open mind and keeping at it.
+The key, as with many things in life, is keeping an open mind and being persistent.
 As a small company, you probably don’t have the luxury of a tech team to keep you up-to-date on all the cutting-edge developments in your industry.
-The good news is that you don’t need one – you can keep up with the important advances through industry publications so you know what’s relevant to your business.
+The good news is that you don’t need a tech team.
+You can keep up with the important advances through industry publications so you know what’s relevant to your business.
 You also don’t have to be out on the bleeding edge (although you certainly can if you want to); you just need to track the major trends so you don’t fall behind.

-“The pace of technological development is as staggering as the ever-changing ways that consumers engage and utilize it.To stay competitive to consumers and to employees, small businesses need to adopt and incorporate online technology into their everyday business operations,” says Seong Ohm, senior vice president of merchandise business services at Sam`s Club.
+“To stay competitive, small businesses need to adopt and incorporate online technology into their everyday business operations,” says Seong Ohm, senior vice president of merchandise business services at Sam’s Club.
 These are just some of the ways technology can improve your business:

 - Faster Payroll: Payroll apps can expedite paychecks, make direct deposits, and even electronically file taxes.
 Once the domain of a dedicated bookkeeper or payroll company, computer programs can now handle almost all of your payroll needs with little to no input from you.